ravnhq/mobile-cicd/README.md

 and `expo.ios.buildNumber`, if not found by default starts with 1.
 Other versioning rules from environment variables still apply (for example, `FL_BUILD_NUMBER=store` and `FL_COMMIT_INCREMENT=true`)

-# Extending

-As is, this pipeline process is simple, _build and publish_.
-If you need to add extra logic required by your project you can do it in a variety of ways:

-1. Modifying existing public lanes available in `fastlane/Fastfile` to add extra high-level steps, or adding new public lanes.
-2. Modifying private lanes, note however that these usually contain more moving parts, if you're unsure on how or where to add your modifications contact one of the maintainers of this repository.
-    - iOS lanes are defined in the `fastlane/lanes/ios.rb` file
-    - Android lanes are defined in the `fastlane/lanes/android.rb` file
-3. Adding new private lanes (prefer to add them in the `fastlane/lanes` directory as the `fastlane/Fastfile` file should only contain public lanes)

 # Running on CI/CD services

 ### GitHub Actions